erajasekar/cs-workshop/PITCHME.md

 1. Computers can understand only english <span class="fragment"> - False. </span>

-2. Computers can do only limited number of tasks. <span class="fragment"> - False. </span>
+2. Computers could do anything from adding two numbers to flying an airplane. <span class="fragment"> - True. </span>

 ---

 ## What is a Computer?

 > `Computer is a electronic machine that can be programmed to do zillions of different tasks.`

-It could do anything from adding two numbers to flying an airplane.

 +++
 @title[Components of A Computer CPU]